 Musicians Hall of Fame & Museum

 The Nashville Municipal Auditorium is home to the Musicians Hall of Fame and Museum, which honors musicians from stars to studio players, representing all genres of music- from Hank Williams Sr. to The Red Hot Chili Peppers and Motown to Southern Rock.
-NEW in 2015: The Musicians Hall of Fame opens the Grammy Gallery.
-Interactive stations will teach students the art of songwriting, production, engineering and recording, as well as coach them on how to sing backup, rap and record.
+The Musicians Hall of Fame Grammy Gallery showcases interactive stations, teaching students the art of songwriting, production, engineering and recording, as well as coaching them on how to sing backup, rap and record.

 Built in 1892, the Ryman Auditorium is a National Historic Landmark, the Pollstar Theatre Venue of the Year and acoustically second only to the Mormon Tabernacle.
 It is most famous for being the home of the Grand Ole Opry from 1943-1974.
 See genuine artifacts from those early Opry years and have your picture taken on the stage graced by legends from Houdini and Hank Williams to Keith Urban and Kings of Leon.
 Backstage tours are available.
-NEW in 2015: The Ryman has expanded!
-The expansion includes a new café, new event space and a multimedia history tour, The Soul of Nashville.
+The newly expanded Ryman Auditorium includes a new café, new event space and a multimedia history tour, The Soul of Nashville.

 Schermerhorn Symphony Center

-Schermerhorn Schermerhorn Symphony Center is home to the critically-acclaimed Nashville Symphony.
-In addition to the GRAMMY®-winning orchestra’s more than 100 classical, pop, family, and special concert events each season, the Symphony hosts a wide range of performances, including jazz, world music, recitals, choral concerts, and more.
+Schermerhorn Symphony Center is home to the eight-time GRAMMY® Award-winning Nashville Symphony.
+In addition to more than 100 classical, pops, jazz and family concerts each season, the Symphony also hosts dozens of visiting artists and provides free education and community programs.